-MARR’s Family Recovery Center is dedicated to educating the community at large about addiction and recovery.
-Our monthly 1-Day Family Seminar, “Loving Someone with Addiction,” provides participants with a wealth of information, while our weekly support groups help families begin their own journey of recovery.
-Through education and support, our goal is to help families understand they are never alone.
+The Family Recovery Center at MARR is dedicated to educating the community at large about addiction and recovery.
+Our ongoing one-day family seminar, “Loving Someone with Addiction,” provides participants with a wealth of information, while our weekly support groups help families begin their own journey of recovery.
+Through education and support, our goal is to help families understand they are not alone.

 Most people will agree that addiction causes family problems, but many families have a difficult time accepting that it is a family disease.
 “If only he would stop drinking, everything would be fine,” or “we are great when she’s not using” are common beliefs among family members of addicts.
 Substance abuse impacts the entire family unit, and family recovery is necessary to change old patterns and behaviors.

 Millions of families are struggling with the disease of addiction.
-Our goal at the Family Recovery Center is to offer hope to the seemingly hopeless.
-Participants of our 1-Day Family Seminar learn that there is a solution to the family problems caused by substance use disorder.
+The goal of our Family Recovery Center is to offer hope to the seemingly hopeless.
+Participants of our one-day family seminar learn that there is a solution to the family problems caused by substance use disorder.
 Designed for family members and friends who have been impacted by a loved one’s addiction, “Loving Someone with Addiction” includes presentations on the following topics: